 Jailbreak Detection

-Problem: The user can gain root access on a jailbroken device, which means installing software that is not verified by Apple and the malicious software may appear.
+Issue: The user can gain root access on a jailbroken device, which means installing software that is not verified by Apple and the malicious software may appear.
 Therefore, attackers can steal or sell sensitive data, passwords, and other authentication details.

 1. Check the existence of paths, for example /bin/bash.